PrestaShop/prestashop.github.io/news/_posts/2020-02-04-the-new-prestashop-test-framework.md

 There are multiple reasons behind this choice, here are the three main ones:

 - Tests were run in [headless mode](https://en.wikipedia.org/wiki/Headless_software) (mandatory on Travis).
 Unfortunately, Selenium is [quite](https://stackoverflow.com/questions/54984306/problem-with-chromedriver-in-headless-mode) [picky](https://github.com/SeleniumHQ/selenium/issues/4685) [when](https://github.com/SeleniumHQ/selenium/issues/4477) used in headless mode.
 This created multiple issues when tests would fail although the code was bug free.
 Alas, debugging a failing test without a GUI is very tedious.
 We used multiple workarounds (screenshots of failing screens, logging every event, ...) but ultimately we were forced to disable the failing tests as it was not possible to make them run in a reliable manner.
 - Selenium itself is not very stable: the test campaign could be run 3 or 4 times in a row on Travis and have different results, with different tests failing.
-Sometimes it couldn’t find a selector, or timed out when waiting for something… it was very difficult and time-consuming to make the tests more robust.
+Sometimes it could not find a selector, or [timed out](https://github.com/PrestaShop/PrestaShop/issues/14384) when waiting for something… it was very difficult and time-consuming to make the tests more robust.
 - The campaign was too complex: it was trying to test everything at once.
 The campaign would test all the functionalities in a page, but also doing some [integration testing](https://devdocs.prestashop.com/1.7/testing/how-to-create-your-own-web-acceptance-tests/#functional-tests) (verifying some functionalities work well together) and some [end-to-end testing](https://devdocs.prestashop.com/1.7/testing/how-to-create-your-own-web-acceptance-tests/#end-to-end-tests-soon) (running through the application like a real user and testing a bunch of functionalities at once).
 The result was a very complex test suite, very brittle (end-to-end tests are really fragile by design) and a nightmare to maintain and fix.

-There were some concerns with the code too: although it was working, there was no real framework behind it.
+There were some concerns with the structure of the code of this campaign too.
+Although it did the job, there was no clear architecture behind it.
 No separation of concerns, no proper use of inheritance, no distinction between the test logic and the page logic.
-It was very complicated to find the source of a problem sometimes, and with more than 8000 test cases it frequently was not possible to fix it.
+The lack of structure made it very complicated to find the source of a problem sometimes, and with more than 8000 test cases this was a considerable waste of time.

 All these reasons made it clear that it was time to drop the whole thing and start over.